On arrival at Kathmandu Airport you will be met with a floral welcome and then transferred to your hotel.

-Today you will viist the National Liberary, dedicated to the preservation and promotion of the rich literary, culture and religious heritage of Bhutan.
+Today you will visit the National Library, dedicated to the preservation and promotion of the rich literary, culture and religious heritage of Bhutan.
 This is followed by a visit to the Arts & Crafts School.
-This afternoon you will visit the Textile Museum and the folk Heritage Museum, dedicated to the Bhutanese rural past providing a record of rural life.
+This afternoon you will visit the Textile Museum and the folk Heritage Museum, dedicated to the Bhutanese rural past, providing a record of rural life.

 Fly to Kolkota.
-In the afternoon your guided sightseeing will included the major sites of Kolkota.
+In the afternoon your guided sightseeing will include the major sites of Kolkota.

 Free day for shopping.
 This evening you will be transferred to the airport for your flight home.